FAQs Frequently Asked Questions: Prevailing Wage (Click here for PDF)

 - When benefits such as vacation pay or sick leave are used as a credit against the fringe benefit portion of the rate, those benefits must be paid directly to the employee and cannot be forfeited upon separation of employment.

 How do I know which rate to pay?
 The appropriate prevailing wage rate is based on the type of work being performed and not the classification of the worker or their experience level.
 The location (county) and type of project are also a consideration as different rates apply to Building, Heavy and Highway projects for the same type of work.
 Descriptions of work for each trade classification are provided along with the established rates under the titles of “descriptions” and “appendices”.
 Any questions relating to the proper classification(s) of work for a specific job description must be submitted in writing to the Division.
-All requests must include a compete scope of work and project description.
-Such requests are to be sent to the attention of Larry I. Walker, Wage & Hour Director, West Virginia Division of Labor, Building 6, Room 749-B, Charleston, West Virginia 25305.
+All requests must include a complete scope of work and project description.
+Such requests are to be sent to the attention of William F. Jordan, Wage & Hour Director, West Virginia Division of Labor, Building 6, Room 749-B, Charleston, West Virginia 25305.

 When does overtime apply on prevailing wage projects?
 Overtime hours on prevailing wage projects are paid at time and half and are based on hours actually worked over forty (40) in a seven consecutive day workweek as determined by the employer.
 Time and a half is only paid on the “basic hourly” portion of the rate.
 The “fringe benefit” portion of the rate is always paid at straight time regardless of the number of hours worked.